oracle/graaljs/docs/user/JavaScriptCompatibility.md

 - parses the file `sourceFileName` with the interpreter identified by `languageId`

-The value of `sourceFileName` is expected to be a String (or convertable to one), representing a file reachable by the current path.
+The value of `sourceFileName` is expected to be a String (or convertible to one), representing a file reachable by the current path.

 - returns an executable object, typically a function:
 ```js